pfertyk/hex_generator/README.md

 * adding custom css styles
 * changing the name of the output file

-For full list of options, please refer to the program's help (`hex_generator.py -h`).
+For a full list of options, please refer to the program's help (`hex_generator.py -h`).

 ## Board import and export

-Board can be exported as a text file (using -E flag).
+Hex Generator can export a board as a text file (using `-E` flag).
 For a default board such a file will look like this:

 ```
 0 0 1 1 1